cupcakedev/smartshopping-demo/README.md

 Detect stage - `engine.detect()` – detect and extract a successful coupon;

 Execution can be aborted via `engine.abort()` method.

+Since you have control over when your extension's modal is shown, call the `engine.notifyAboutShowModal()` method before showing so we can get these statistics.

 Config object looks like this: